HimanshuAwasthi24/k8s/services/all_about_services.md

 ### ClusterIP
 This service exposes the pod on the IP which is accessible inside the cluster.We can access it outside the cluster also by port forwarding.But when we do port-forwarding we never get loadbalancing, It selects a pod and always sent traffic to it.

+### NodePort
+This services exposes the pod on a static port called nodeport, We can access the nodeport service outside the cluster by node IP and nodeport.
+**Port Range: 30000-32767**

+### LoadBalancer
+It is the service which is used to provide access to the end users.It is not supported for minikube, When loadBalancer is not supported by any cluster it becomes nodeport.